-One of the first things people think of when summer comes to mind is fun with water, whether it is at a river, lake, or beach.
+One of the first things people think of when summer comes to mind is fun with water, whether it is at a river, a lake, or a beach.
 It’s not easy, however, to fully enjoy those activities within a city or an urban area.
-This article will introduce Korea’s top water parks designed to let you get your fill of water fun without having to leave town and other options great for overnight trips.
+This article will introduce Korea’s top water parks designed to let you get your fill of water fun without having to leave town, including other options great for overnight trips.

 Caribbean Bay, a water park located just outside of Seoul in the city of Yongin, holds the titles of both the first and the largest water park in the country.
 Caribbean Bay can accommodate up to 20,000 people, and has five themed zones that include indoor pools, outdoor pools, spas, water rides, water slides, and many other amusement facilities.

-The most popular attractions at the water park are the exciting wave pool that rises as high as 2.4m and the Mega Strom, a 355 m long exhilarating water slide that offers a full minute of intense adrenaline rush that you can’t get anywhere else.
+The most popular attractions at the water park are the exciting wave pool that rises as high as 2.4 m and the Mega Storm, a 355 m long exhilarating water slide that offers a full minute of intense adrenaline rush that you can’t get anywhere else.

 ☞ Address: 199, Everland-ro, Pogok-eup, Cheoin-gu, Yongin-si, Gyeonggi-do (more info)